munificent/game-programming-patterns/book/introduction.markdown

 things matter, of course, but this book aims at something a bit more humble and fundamental: the framing.
 Other books can teach you about windows and fixtures, faucets and tubs.
-What I hope to cover in this book is the joist and the arch, plumbing and wiring&mdash; techniques that will let you build an elegant and maintainable structure out of a few simple parts.
+What I hope to cover in this book is the joist and the arch, plumbing and wiring -- techniques that will let you build an elegant and maintainable structure out of a few simple parts.
 Use them to frame the house, then crack open those other books to build it out.